 I have a friend who made picking up stuff one of her life's missions.
 Every morning when she takes her dogs and husband for their morning walk on the beach at freezing temperatures, she carries a plastic bag and collects stuff.
-Not love notes or exotically dressed genies sealed in bottles that have been carried across the oceans, mind you.
+Not love notes or genies sealed in bottles, mind you.
 She once found a functioning lap top and a hundred dollar bill left by a pile of wet firewood.
-But most of the time she picks up empty beer cans and garbage left behind by drunks and other environmentally challenged segments of humanity.
+But most of the time she picks up empty beer cans and garbage left behind by environmentally challenged segments of humanity.

 I, on the other hand, have no special affinity for things discarded by thoughtless strangers.
 I pick up stuff on a whim.
 Sometimes I do, sometimes I don't, depends on my mood and depends on the offender.
 Paper napkins, old newspapers, an empty bag of chips?
 Yes.
 Used diapers?
 Absolutely not.
-Heads of lettuce?
+Plastic bags with dog poop inside?
 Maybe.

-Last week on my daily outing to the semi-wilderness area where I walk almost every day to clear up my mind and enjoy the outdoors, I saw a head of lettuce lying on the sidewalk by the paved road.
+Last week on my daily outing to the semi-wilderness area where I walk to clear up my mind and enjoy the outdoors, I saw a head of lettuce lying on the sidewalk by the paved road.
 It looked fresh and crispy and not one of its leaves were missing.
-It was a strange encounter, my brain noted to itself.
-What does a head of lettuce do on a sidewalk in the semi-wilderness all by itself?
+It was a strange encounter, my brain noted.
+What does a head of lettuce do on a sidewalk in the semi-wilderness, surrounded by grass and oak trees?
 It couldn't have fallen from someone's pocket or thrown out of a car window.
-That would be stupid.
 And it wasn't the typical offender found by the side of many country roads; the stained paper coffee cup, the hamburger wrapper, the plastic soft drink bottle.

-I decided to leave the lettuce where it was, and let the wild life enjoy it.
-There's a lot of wildlife in the area: rabbits, deer, coyotes, wild turkeys, raccoons, and crazy squirrels who make suicidal dashes across the road to get from one side of nowhere to the other side of nowhere.
-One of them might be happy to find this head of lettuce.
+I decided to leave the lettuce where it was and let the local wildlife enjoy it; the rabbits, deer, coyotes, wild turkeys, raccoons, and crazy squirrels who make suicidal dashes across the road to get from one side of nowhere to the other side of nowhere.

-I couldn't understand why that lettuce was still there.
-It's been a week already.
-Other people must have seen it.
-As it was lying in the middle of the sidewalk, one had to step over it in order not to step on it, and I could see that no one stepped on it.
-It was certainly wilted, but not stepped on.
+I couldn't understand why it was still there.
+It's been a week since I first saw it.
+Other people must have seen it too since it was the only thing lying on the sidewalk.
+They had to step over it in order not to step on it.
+And it was obvious that no one had stepped on it.
+It was wilted, yet not stepped on.
 And certainly unmoved.
-Or more accurately un-removed.

-But what about all the other people, I wanted to ask the lettuce, this annoying lettuce who's been lying there for over a week, testing my resolve not to pick it up.
+But what about all the other people, I wanted to ask this annoying lettuce who's been lying there for over a week, testing my resolve not to pick it up.
+Why me?

-The next day I gave up.
-But instead of picking it up and taking it to the nearest trash can, I kicked it and it landed in the yellow waist-high grass.
-I felt very accomplished and self-righteous.
-I was the only person who took decisive action while all the other people treated it as if it did not exist.
-I was the only one who felt connected to that stupid head of lettuce enough to remove it from the sidewalk.
+The next day I gave in.
+But instead of picking up the lettuce and tossing it in the nearest trash can, I kicked it and it landed in the yellow waist-high grass.
+I felt accomplished and self-righteous.
+I was the only person who took decisive action while all the others behaved as if that lettuce did not exist.

 Yesterday there was no sign of lettuce in the waist-high grass.